Log in links for this page

 How to schedule Schedule your road test

-NOTE: Commercial (Class A, B, or C) road tests can only be scheduled by calling 857-368-7381.
+NOTE: Commercial (Class A, B, or C) road tests can also be scheduled by calling 857-368-7381.
 This phone line is monitored by the State Police who conduct the commercial road tests.
 They are not authorized to schedule any Class D or M road test.

-To schedule you commercial (Class A, B, or C) road test, call 857-368-7381.
+To schedule your commercial (Class A, B, or C) road test, call 857-368-7381.
 This phone line is monitored by the State Police who conduct the commercial road tests.
 They are not authorized to schedule any Class D or M road test.

 Passenger (Class D) and motorcycle (Class M) road tests must be scheduled online.